 This article is helpful for coaches that are getting organized for their youth soccer tryouts.
 We will cover setting up evaluation criteria, age appropriate soccer drills, communication, and how to select the team.
 A lot of the resources we mention are available by following the links.
 For example, soccer drills for a U12 tryout can be viewed here.
 There are downloads and additional resources throughout the article.
-One more resource before we get started is a helpful page on player evaluation strategies.
-So lets get started!
+Let's get started!

 The first thing you want to do for your soccer tryout is to establish criteria to evaluate the players.
 There are two sets of criteria we are going to evaluate players on.
 The first will be an evaluation of the player as a soccer player, athlete, and character.
 The second will be an evaluation of the player at their position and how well they fit into the type of team you are trying to build.